Gamers' anger halts Star Wars payments

 Others argued that it was unfair to encourage microtransactions in a game that typically cost between £49.99 and £69.99 in the UK, or $60 in the US.

-EA initially responded by reducing the number of crystals required to unlock in-game upgrades by 75% - but it also reduced the amount earned by playing campaigns.
+EA initially responded by reducing the number of credits required to unlock in-game upgrades by 75% - but it also reduced the amount earned by playing campaigns.

 It has now temporarily halted microtransactions.
 "Sorry we didn't get this right," it said in a statement.